Sharing is caring!

 • Scissors

-• Level of difficulty for this pattern is easy.
-As long as you are familiar with these stitches and techniques you are good: magic circle, chain, double crochet, and slip stitch.
+• The level of difficulty for this pattern is easy.
+As long as you are familiar with these stitches and techniques, you will be good to go: magic circle, chain, double crochet, and slip stitch.

 • This tutorial was written using US crochet terminology